About

 This project allows us to partner with organizations that share Openscapes’ values of open, reproducible, and inclusive science:

-- The Carpentries teach foundational coding and data science skills to researchers worldwide.
-Openscapes is joining The Carpentries through this project as a Silver Member, which includes four Carpentries workshops per year and instructor training opportunities to the NASA DAAC community.
+• The Carpentries teach foundational coding and data science skills to researchers worldwide.
+Openscapes is joining The Carpentries through this project in Years 1-3 to provide instructor training opportunities to the NASA DAAC community.